 - Setup Options:

-- Navigate to the Language field (Setup Options > System Setup > General).
+- Navigate to the LANGUAGE field (Setup Options > System Setup > General).

 - Specify the language code to use as ZH.

-This creates an IMPLNG=ZH entry in the IMPLNT. in file, configuring the language code as the system-wide default.
+This creates an IMPLNG=ZH entry in the IMPACT.INI file, configuring the language code as the system-wide default.